 Points of Interest: Where to Go and Places to Visit in Portugal

-f you have ever heard of cobblestone villages, golden beaches, and captivating cities, Portugal is one such destination that offers you everything from history, scenery and great food and this is just the start – a perfect haven that will certainly quench your thirst for adventure (and food!).
+If you longing for cobblestone villages, golden beaches, and captivating cities then Portugal is one such destination that offers you everything from history, scenery and great food and this is just the start – a perfect haven that will certainly quench your thirst for adventure (and food!).

 For many years, Portugal was given the short shrift by travelers headed for the Iberian Peninsula whose focus would be solely on a trip to neighboring Spain.
 The new renaissance that took place in Lisbon turned out to be the driving factor behind a dramatic change that started several years ago.